 Most of us would agree that being money-wise and a good savings manager is a crucial skill for life, but this might never prove as true as when you become a parent.
 We all know how challenging it can be to navigate finances, and why it’s so important to raise money-wise children so they can be successful adults.
 But are preschoolers ready to learn about handling a small amount of money?
 Are there real benefits to doing so?
 And, what’s the best way for small children to learn about finances ?

-Developmental and social psychologists have stated that the kid’s first and intuitive experience of money is shaped by how it is managed inside the family.
-Also, frequently, their first encounter with personal money is through a small fixed allowance that is given to her periodically, usually granted that she has been on good behavior.
+Developmental and social psychologists have stated that a child’s first and intuitive experience of money is shaped by how it is managed inside the family.
+Also, frequently, their first encounter with personal money is through a small fixed allowance that is given to them periodically, usually granted that they have been on good behavior.

-Four years old is a good moment to start teaching your daughter about managing her finances.
-Here we offer some tips and insights into how you can use your child’s allowance to foster her understanding of cause and effect, patience, hard-work, generosity, and planning ahead:
+The four year mark is a good moment to start teaching your child about managing their finances.
+Here we offer some tips and insights into how you can use your child’s allowance to foster their understanding of cause and effect, patience, hard-work, generosity, and planning ahead:

-• Divide money for “saving”, “sharing” and “spending” using 3 separate piggy banks or money-jars.
-Show your little girl how to divide equally her allowance into the three jars and what use does the money inside each jar has.
-For example, the saving jar could hold money until a small toy can be afforded, the sharing jar can be used for donating for a cause that she likes or for helping a sibling or friend who is saving for something, while the spending money can be used for buying stickers.
+- Divide money for “saving”, “sharing”, and “spending” using 3 separate piggy banks or money-jars.
+Show your little one how to divide their allowance equally into the three jars and talk about the use the money in each jar has.
+For example, the saving jar could hold money until a small toy can be afforded, the sharing jar can be used for donating for a cause that they like, or for helping a sibling or friend who is saving for something, while the spending money can be used for buying stickers.

-As an added value, teaching your daughter about money has many developmental perks!
-It will help your child’s cognitive development and exercise her abstract reasoning, conceptual thinking and problem-solving skills, as well as the socio-emotional aspects of experiencing and tolerating delayed gratification and sharing with others, among other things.
+As an added value, teaching your child about money has many developmental perks!
+It will help their cognitive development and exercise their abstract reasoning, conceptual thinking, and problem-solving skills, as well as the socio-emotional aspects of experiencing and tolerating delayed gratification and sharing with others, among other things.